LuckyAliu/Calories/README.md

 System Architecture
 The Calorie Advisor App follows a simple yet robust architecture that includes the following components:
 1. Frontend (User Interface):
-o	Streamlit: A Python-based framework that simplifies the development of interactive web applications.
-The UI provides an image upload feature, displays the selected image, and shows the analysis results. o	PIL (Python Imaging Library): Used for image processing, ensuring that uploaded images are handled correctly before being sent for analysis.
+   Streamlit: A Python-based framework that simplifies the development of interactive web applications.
+The UI provides an image upload feature, displays the selected image, and shows the analysis results.
+   PIL (Python Imaging Library): Used for image processing, ensuring that uploaded images are handled correctly before being sent for analysis.
-2. Backend:
+3. Backend:
-o	Google Gemini Pro Vision API: This AI service is the core of the application.
-Once an image is uploaded, the backend sends the image (along with a detailed prompt) to the API, which returns the nutritional analysis. o	Python-dotenv: Manages environment variables (e.g., API keys), keeping sensitive information secure. o	Custom Functions:
+   Google Gemini Pro Vision API: This AI service is the core of the application.
+Once an image is uploaded, the backend sends the image (along with a detailed prompt) to the API, which returns the nutritional analysis.
+   Python-dotenv: Manages environment variables (e.g., API keys), keeping sensitive information secure.
+   Custom Functions:
-	input_image_setup(): Converts the uploaded image into a format suitable for API consumption.
-	get_gemini_response(): Interacts with the API by sending the user-defined prompt and image data, then processes the API’s response.
+   input_image_setup(): Converts the uploaded image into a format suitable for API consumption. get_gemini_response(): Interacts with the API by sending the user-defined prompt and image data, then processes the API’s response.
-3. Deployment:
+4. Deployment:
-o	The application is deployed locally using Streamlit and can be later adapted to cloud services for broader accessibility.
+   The application is deployed locally using Streamlit and can be later adapted to cloud services for broader accessibility.
 ________________________________________
 Implementation Details
 Development Environment: